 Note: Ancestry and 23andMe don’t accept transfers or uploads.
 This is why I suggest starting with Ancestry DNA (largest database).
 The 23andMe test is also excellent, but their database is smaller – yet growing.

-Even though 23andMe has a smaller database, you can also find important matches from your results, and if you can afford it, consider testing with them, too.
+Even though 23andMe has a smaller database, you can also find important matches from your results.
+If you can afford it, consider testing with them, too.

 Learn about Gedmatch